CesarCoelho/xtcetools/README.md

 supplement this, a number of examples, sample databases, and schema documentation are also included.

+## XML Telemetric and Command Exchange (XTCE) Online Documentation ##

+A gitlab wiki recently began to capture user documentation for XTCE and this software at [XML Telemetric and Command Exchange (XTCE) Online Documentation](https://gitlab.com/dovereem/xtcetools/-/wikis/XML-Telemetric-and-Command-Exchange-(XTCE)-Online-Documentation)

 ## Purpose ##

 The XTCE Toolkit project supports the user community of the XTCE specification